EmeraldLS/Data-structures/Linear Data structure/LinkedList/README.md

 Linked List are dynamic in nature

-Output of the code we would be written in the main.go file
+Output of the code written in the main.go file

 ## Screenshots